mtntemarc/metante.experiment3/README.md

-# Experiment 3 - Metante
+# EXPERIMENT 3 - Python Data Analysis - Metante

 # I. Intended Learning Outcomes:
 1. To identify the codes and functions incorporated in the Pandas library.